 From Edinburgh Castle you can get one of the best views of the city, but from where can you see and photograph the castle itself?
 My recommendation is that you do it from The Vennel staircase, located in the lower part of the city at the end of a narrow lane linking Grassmarket and Heriot Place.

-If you are interested in visiting Edinburgh Castle, you will also be interested in
+If you are interested in visiting the Edinburgh Castle, you will also be interested in

 If you are a fan of castles and stories of wars, battles, betrayals and warring kingdoms I am sure that Scotland will be proving to be an ideal place for your vacation.
-It is true that Edinburgh Castle is one of the most important and best preserved fortresses you will see in the country, but it is not the only one.
+It is true that Edinburgh Castle is one of the most important and best preserved fortresses you can see in the country, but it is not the only one.